Pace Runners – Keeping up the pace

-Our team of pacemakers at the Reading Half Marathon will be
+Our team of Pace Runners for the Sage Reading Half Marathon will be led by Ali Galbraith.

 It's far more enjoyable and motivating being the one who does the overtaking!

 All the pacers are running to a chip time.
 If you don't cross the start line with them, don't expect to get the same finish time as them!

 All along the course there are mile markers at the side of the road.
 If you know your target time you can work out your average pace per mile, and then check your progress at each mile marker.